The adaptive cruise control is supplemented by the queue assistance function (also called "Queue Assist").

 If the target vehicle in front suddenly turns then there may be stationary traffic in front.

-When the adaptive cruise control is following another vehicle at speeds below30 km/h and changes target from a moving to a stationary vehicle, the adaptive cruise control will slow down for the stationary vehicle.
+When the adaptive cruise control is following another vehicle at speeds below30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, the adaptive cruise control will brake for the stationary vehicle.